JasonHunter95/hospital-model/README.md

 #### Vaccine Profiles

-Pre-configured vaccine profiles are available:
+Pre-configured vaccine profiles are available (calibrated for covid-19 context, but could easily be changed for other diseases):

 | Profile | VE_infection | VE_severe | VE_death | Description |
 |---------|--------------|-----------|----------|-------------|